 Is Thrive Architect better than Elementor, or is it the other way around?

-If you need a visual page builder with great advanced marketing features and that will help you with lead generation, opt-in forms and that has great landing page templates, Thrive Architect makes more sense.
-Plus, you are getting the entire Thrive Suite with Thrive Leads, Thrive Optimize and more.
+If you need a powerful, frontend page builder that’s optimized for lead generation, Thrive Architect makes more sense.
+That’s because it’s part of Thrive Suite, which comes with Thrive Leads, Thrive Optimize and more.

-Of course, both Elementor and Thrive can be further improved with third-party plugins and add-ons to get even more out of them.
+Of course, you can expand on what both page builders are capable of with third-party plugins to get even more out of them.

 What do you think?
 Which page builder is better?
-Do you like more what Thrive Architect offers or what Elementor does?
+Do you like what Thrive Architect has to offer, or is Elementor more your style?
 What other page builder WordPress plugins would you like us to compare?

 Let us know in the comments below!